-A warm welcome to our Black, Latinx, Native American, Asian, South Asian, Pacific Islander, and Middle Eastern students … and to our many students with intersecting backgrounds and identities.
+A warm welcome to students who identify as Black, Latinx, Native American, Asian, South Asian, Pacific Islander, and Middle Eastern students … and to our many students with intersecting backgrounds and identities.
 We’re glad you are here!

 At Cornell Health, we strive to deliver high-quality, culturally sensitive care that helps all students thrive both academically and personally.
 Our staff participate in ongoing trainings to dismantle unconsious bias, and embrace the social justice imperatives inherent in the work we do with a steadfast commitment to inclusion, respect, and advocacy.